prob140/prob140.github.io/final_practice.md

 title: Spring 2019 Final Exam Resources
 ---

-The Final Exam will be held on Friday 5/17 from 11:30-2:30 PM.
+The Final Exam will be held on Friday 5/17 from 11:30 AM - 2:30 PM.

 This page contains some useful materials to help you study.